-- You can lead with either leg.

-- To get out of bed, use your strong leg and your arms to move closer to the edge of the bed, and then swing your legs over the side of the bed and sit up.

-- Do the reverse for getting into bed.
+- You can lead with either leg. - To get out of bed, use your strong leg and your arms to move closer to the edge of the bed, then swing your legs over the side of the bed and sit up. - Do the reverse for getting into bed. - Tip: Use your strong leg as a "helper" by hooking it under your operated leg.